Silver Heart Necklaces That Have Stolen Our Heart (for Less Than $50!)

 Not to turn the tone too somber, but our next pick is great for pet lovers as well.
 This 925 Sterling Silver heart does double duty.
 Not only is it a wonderful pendant to show your pet love, but it is also a memorial urn to hold the ashes of your pet who has crossed the rainbow bridge.

 Engraved with the words “Always in My Heart” in a fetching script font, this will keep a part of your pet near you at all times.
-Simply place a small amount of your pet’s ashes inside the pendant and screw it closed.
+Simply place a small number of your pet’s ashes inside the pendant and screw it closed.
 The stopper secures the ashes so you will not have to worry about spills or leaks.

 The necklace arrives on an eighteen-inch chain with an optional two-inch extender.
 It is definitely a daily wear candidate, both for the contents and the style.
 Because it is hollow, the piece is a little bit chunky and hangs a bit wobbly.
 We do not hate this but it is important to consider if you are wanting to incorporate this into your everyday style.

 While our first thought was to memorialize our pets, this pendant can also be used for loved ones’ ashes as well should you be so inclined.
 Other options could be a few drops of essential oils on a bit of cotton inside.
 Use caution when added those oil drops, however.
-Essential oils are wonderful but not particularly great when in contact with silver.
+Essential oils are wonderful but not particularly great when in contact with the silver.
 They may tarnish your pieces if not cleaned properly.

 You could also store a bit of sand or earth from a special place.
 Perhaps sand from the beach you got married on or water from an important river found on your globe-trotting journeys.
 However you choose to fill this unique and useful piece, it is a wonderful way to remember!

-5. Stethoscope Heart Necklace
+5. Stethoscope Silver Heart Necklaces

 If you or someone you love is in a medical profession, this might be a must-have for your jewelry collection.
 We adore the layers of thought in this creation by Soan.
 925 Sterling Silver is sculpted into the form of a stethoscope, its tubing arched into a heart.